Jordan-Pierce/CoralNet-Toolbox/README.md

 perform various tasks related to analyzing the annotated images.
 The following is a list of the tools currently available:

-#### **CoralNet_3D**
-CoralNet_3D is a set of tools for representing single images as 3D point clouds.
-Images are provided depth maps using MiDAS and represented as a point cloud with RGB color component values coming from the original images.
-This tool can be useful for visualizing the annotated images in 3D and analyzing their structure.

 #### **CoralNet_API**
 CoralNet_API is a Python library for accessing the CoralNet API, which allows users to programmatically interact with CoralNet and perform tasks such as uploading and downloading data,